 Graduation & Transfer Rates

-Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares John Wood Community College against community colleges in the entire state of Illinois.
+Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares John Wood Community College against community colleges in Illinois.

 |John Wood Community College||Adams County||Illinois|